 - 1 tablespoon dark sesame oil

-- 4 cups green cabbage, cut into long, narrow shreds
+- 4 cups green or savoy cabbage, cut into long, narrow shreds

 - 1 medium red bell pepper, cut into long narrow strips